bbauska/meta-react-basics/README.md

 <p align="center" width="100%">
 <img src="/images/w2-s15-a.png?raw=true"
   alt="Components with props."
-  width="53%" />
+  width="40%" />
 </p>
-If you create this feature in a React app, you could create a component named clock and then parsing the status values via props.
+<p>If you create this feature in a React app, you could create a component named clock and then parsing the status values via props.</p>
-Recall the props is a feature of React that essentially allows you to hold information about the UI in the browser.
-In React, you also have another way to do this by using a similar concept called States, which also allows you to easily change how the component behaves in order to suit a given need.
+<p>Recall the props is a feature of React that essentially allows you to hold information about the UI in the browser.</p>
+<p>In React, you also have another way to do this by using a similar concept called States, which also allows you to easily change how the component behaves in order to suit a given need.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w2-s15-b. describe state (170) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="/images/w2-s15-b.png?raw=true"
-  alt="Describe State in React and explore its features." width="53%" />
+  alt="Describe State in React and explore its features." width="40%" />
 </p>
 By the end of this section (15), you'll be able to describe what State is in React and why developers use it to control what is displayed in the browser from a component.
 It helps to think of State as a component's internal data that determines the current behavior of a component.
 It's often used to store data that affects the behavior of a component.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->